Bassett88/arkosR36S/Frequently-Asked-Questions---RK2020.md

 To exit the emulator, do so through the Drastic menu.

+**For OpenBOR**

+To exit the emulator, hit the Start button then select exit in the menu for most paks or hit Select+Start.

 **For Pico-8**

 To exit the system, hit the Start button then Option then select Shutdown or hit Select+Start.